leoncvlt/etf4u/README.md

 ## Usage

 ```
-etf4u [-h] [--clamp CLAMP] [--out-file OUT_FILE] [--no-cache] [-v] funds [funds ...]
+etf4u [-h] [--clamp CLAMP] [--minimum MINIMUM] [--exclude EXCLUDE [EXCLUDE ...]] [--include INCLUDE [INCLUDE ...]] [--out-file OUT_FILE] [--no-cache] [-v] funds [funds ...]

 positional arguments:
-  funds                Add the ETF with this symbol to the mix
+  funds                 A list of ETF symbols (or a single one) to scrape

 optional arguments:
   -h, --help            show this help message and exit
   --clamp CLAMP         Clamp the number of maximum assets to this value, redistributing weights
+  --minimum MINIMUM     Remove all assets with allocation smaller than this number after redistribution
+  --exclude EXCLUDE [EXCLUDE ...]
+                        A list of tickers to exclude from the scraped portfolio.
+Pass the tickers directly to the argument (e.g. --exclude AAA BBB CCC) Or pass the path to a text file containing the tickers
+  --include INCLUDE [INCLUDE ...]
+                        Only include assets whose ticker appear in this list.
+Pass the tickers directly to the argument (e.g. --include AAA BBB CCC) Or pass the path to a text file containing the tickers
   --out-file OUT_FILE   Exports the holdings list to this comma-separated (.csv) file
   --no-cache            Don't use cache files to load or store data
   -v, --verbose         Increase output log verbosity
   ```

 ## Explanation